Death of a student: in the event of the death of a student these guidelines outline the procedures to be followed.

 Feed-in: when staff offer students what is required from an assessment.
 At this stage, students can have discussions with you to make sure they understand the assignment.

-Field trips: All fieldwork should operate under the University’s Code of Practice on Fieldwork and Off-site activity.
+Field trips: All fieldwork should operate under the Off-site activities and fieldwork Code of Practice.
 Staff must make reasonable adjustments and arrangements so that all students can access field trips.
 The Student Support Document (SSD) will specify individual requirements for disabled students.
 Consider any health and safety implications.
 Our Field Trip Process identifies the required steps when organising a trip.
 Disability Services can offer additional advice and support.
 Students who require advice on funding field trips should contact the UPSU Student Advice Centre.
 Information on inclusive field trips.
 Advice for academic staff on how to assist students with different disabilities

-Fitness to practice: a Fitness to Practice policy is used in the School of Health and Human Sciences and PUPSMD for students on professional programmes leading to registration, e.g. doctors, dentists nurses, midwives and social workers.
+Fitness to practice: a Fitness to Practice policy is used for Medical, Health and Social Care students on professional programmes leading to registration, e.g. doctors, dentists nurses, midwives and social workers.
 This process is used prior to entry and for students on a course of study.

 The Professional Issues Committee considers all potential students who have health problems or who have traces on Disclosure and Baring Service (DBS) checks which may preclude them from undertaking a programme of study.